training4developers/ng2-widgets-app/README.md

 ## Overview

 This is a simple CRUD (create, read, update & delete) application demonstrating the essentials of Angular 2 including HTTP services, routing, forms, composing components and unit testing.
-The base project configuration is adapted from the [Angular 2 Webpack Stater project](https://angular.io/docs/ts/latest/guide/webpack.html).
+The base project configuration is adapted from the [Angular 2 Webpack Starter project](https://angular.io/docs/ts/latest/guide/webpack.html).

 ## Application Setup